boozallen/sdp-pipeline-framework/docs/pages/getting-started/configure_jenkins_in_chart.rst

 Configure Credentials
 =====================

-Now that we've chosen our GitHub organizations and pipeline libraries, we now need to provide Jenkins the GitHub credentials to access these resources.
+Now that we've chosen our GitHub organizations and pipeline libraries, we need to provide Jenkins the GitHub credentials to access these resources.
+Include a *credentials* block in your values.yaml file and an entry with id **github** containing your GitHub credentials.
+You can also add any additional credentials you plan to use.

 ::